wp-plugins/orbisius-child-theme-creator/readme.txt

 * Added uninstall.php file to clean after itself
 * Added a check and the notice that shows up on the plugins page won't show up after 24h
 * Added Edit Themes link to the Plugin's -> Action links
+* Improved and better organized the plugin's settings page

 = 1.1.2 =
 * Reduced the height of the editors (to 22 rows) so the save/delete buttons are visible